Munushka1/Twitch-Tools-Manager/Twitch Tools Manager/readme.md

 - Ensure it is enabled

+🛠️ V1.4 Changes:

+- More fixes for the BackgroundPlayer script to stop errors, also now allows a user to pause/play a stream without it auto resuming

+- Added new StreamRefresher script that refreshes a page when a Twitch stream starts

+- Changed script names for easier readability in the console

 🛠️ V1.3 Changes:

 - Implented Version Numbers for Plugins, Displayed next to the toggle switches